-In this context, graph theory can be leveraged to apply distributed algorithms.
-Such algorithms can correlate various anomalies measured over the network that are potentially consequence of these attacks, while being able to locate the most affected areas within the topology.
-More specifically, we take the proposed scheme in [3] as a basis for our extended solution.
-This previous work proposed the use of opinion dynamics as a multi-agent collaborative algorithm, focusing only on the detection of topological changes over a graphdefined network.
-In this article, we show the feasibility of using the core of this approach to actually include realistic sources of anomaly and successfully trace the movement of an APT within a defined network architecture, which helps to deploy tailored response techniques.
-In order to achieve this, we review the literature of the most reported cases of APTs with the aim to realistically represent their stages and the sort of anomalies detected in each step of their kill chain.
-Finally, the effectiveness of the solution is theoretically demonstrated and shown in a test-case.
+In this context, graph theory can be leveraged to apply distributed algorithms that correlate anomalies measured across the network that are potential consequence of these attacks, while being able to locate the most affected areas within the topology.
+This innovative approach was applied in [4], where Opinion Dynamics was introduced.
+This is a multi-agent collaborative algorithm that keeps track of the anomalies suffered by devices in order to provide valuable information for the provisioning of accurate response techniques that minimize the impact of the APT on the infrastructure.
+However, this publication only focuses on the detection of changes in the topology of the network from a theoretical perspective (i.e., the removal/addition of edges between nodes), without considering an actual set of attack vectors against nodes from a technical point of view.
+This is the basis for our extended solution, that shows the feasibility of this technique to include realistic sources of anomaly and successfully trace the movement of an APT within a defined network architecture.
+For this reason, in this article we review the literature of the most reported cases of APTs with the aim to realistically represent their stages and the type of anomalies detected in each step of their kill chain (i.e., the sequence of individual attacks).
+The effectiveness of the solution is theoretically demonstrated, computing indicators of the health status of the network.
+Finally, the technique is implemented and executed over a real industrial environment, through the use of a testbed.
 We can summarize our contributions as:

-- Modeling of an APT and its attack actions considering the persistence and criticality of resources. - Adaptation and implementation of a distributed algorithm to detect realistic anomalies affecting the network nodes. - Creation of indicators to inform about the threat evolution and the network health status.
+- Modeling of an APT and its attack actions considering the persistence and criticality of resources. - Adaptation and implementation of a distributed algorithm to detect realistic anomalies affecting the network nodes. - Creation of indicators to inform the operators about the threat evolution and the network health status.